Is It Improper to Include Details of An Offer-to-Settle Within the Pleading Documents For a Lawsuit?

 (c) the purpose of the communication must be to attempt to affect a settlement.

 As per the above cases, generally, pleading offer-to-settle details is improper; however, there are circumstances where pleadings may contain details regarding the resolution efforts that occurred prior to commencing litigation as well as during the course of the litigation including where a mala fide offer is made during settlement discussions even if expressed during mediation or a court mandated Settlement Conference hearing.
-Such exceptions were well explained within the cases of, among others, Welling v.
+The exceptions to the rule against pleading settlement discussions are well outlined within Welling v.
 Doug & Partners Inc., 2021 ONSC 5064, as well as the case of Prior v.
-Sunnybrook and Women's College Health Sciences Centre, 2006 CanLII 17329, wherein each it was respectively said:
+Sunnybrook and Women's College Health Sciences Centre, 2006 CanLII 17329, among other cases, whereas within each case the courts specifically stated:

 6. As a general rule, a party may not plead without prejudice discussions including offers or communications which take place for the purpose of trying to avoid litigation (Clayton v.
 SPS Commerce Canada Ltd. 2018 ONSC 5017).
 The parties agree that the limited exception to this rule is set out in the decision of Master Sugunasiri, as she then was, in Irwin v.
 Canadian Professional Sales Association 2019 ONSC 7332 at paragraphs 14-16).
 Where a party moves to strike references to settlement offers from a pleading, the court should consider: (a) whether the impugned paragraphs contain a reasonable claim to settlement privilege; (b) whether the settlement offer is relevant to the issues at trial other than to prove the weakness of the other party’s case; and (c) if the offer is pleaded in support of allegations of bad faith, mental distress or punitive damages, whether those claims have an air of reality.